JB060/byrnes-insurance-investigations-2/README.md

 # Byrne Insurance Investigations Website
 <img src = "assets/images/byrneinsuranceresponsive.png">

-<strong>to view the live site:</strong> https://jb060.github.io/byrnes-insurance-investigations-2/
+<strong>To view the live site click the link:</strong> https://jb060.github.io/byrnes-insurance-investigations-2/

 <p>Welcome to the Byrne Insurance Investigations website repository.
 This project includes three main web pages: Home, Booking, and Testimonials.
 The website serves as a platform for clients to learn about our services, book investigations, and read testimonials.</p>